-Late payments not received by NATAS by the end of the judging period may result in disqualification, with or without additional written notice by NATAS.
+Payments not received by NATAS by the end of the judging period will result in disqualification, with or without additional written notice by NATAS.

-DISCOUNT
+NO DISCOUNT

 For national contests, there is NO discount granted to members of NATAS or to members of the Television Academy.